Installation

 Directory Structure

 By default, dotman uses ~/.dotfiles as the root directory.
-The structure is organized by categories that map to specific system locations:
+The structure is organized by categories that map to specific system locations.

 Categories

 Dotman automatically categorizes files based on their destination path.
-Each category maps to a specific system location:
+Each category maps to a specific system location.
+When adding files, dotman automatically links them in the correct path.
+For example:

 # config/nvim → ~/.config/nvim